shadowmoon-waltz/bitcoin-wallet/README.md

 raise fee feature fee category from priority to ms high.

-tl;dr changes: small build changes, small ui changes, mempool.space fee categories, enhanced fee preview alongside fee categories, and changes to default fee category (usually reduces fees relative to upstream) ~~formerly uses segwit changes to reduce fee overpaying in some common cases~~
+tl;dr changes: small build changes, small ui changes, mempool.space fee categories, enhanced fee preview alongside fee categories, and changes to default fee category (usually reduces fees relative to upstream) ~~formerly reduces fee overpaying with segwit unlike previous upstream project in some common cases~~

 Using release signing based on "gradle.properties" in your gradle config directory (which usually defaults to "~/.gradle").
 Add the following lines to that file `